 Dividends vs. Proof of Stake Rewards

 Before we proceed further, I want to clarify that proof of stake rewards do not qualify as dividends.
-Dividends are paid via economic profits, whereas proof of stake rewards are paid via inflation.
+Dividends are paid via economic profits or usage of the network by others, whereas proof of stake rewards are paid via inflation.
 These should not be confused.
 In order to pay dividends, the cryptocurrency needs to provide some economic benefit, and use those proceeds to pay dividends to the token holders.
 Remember – earnings, not inflation.

 A Brief History of Dividend Paying Cryptocurrencies

 To be sure, the idea of cryptocurrencies paying dividends is not new.
 However, the idea has evolved over time, and so have the implementations.